-Medication is dispensed from the medicine cupboard four times daily.
-During your stay you may gradually become more involved in looking after and taking your own medications.
+Medication is dispensed four times daily.
+During your stay you may gradually become more involved in looking after and taking your own medication.
 The staff will talk to you about this as the need arises and give you full support.